Your cost of living may be different

 Prepare financially before you leave

-Determine how much it costs to live where you are planning to settle in Canada.
-The cost of living will vary depending on where you decide to settle but some costs will be typical for items and services across Canada.
+Find out how much it costs to live where you are planning to settle in Canada.
+The cost of living will vary depending on where you decide to settle.
+Some costs will be typical for items and services across Canada.

-Check with your banker, lawyer or financial adviser to find out if your home country has a limit on how much money can be removed.
+Check with your banker, lawyer or financial adviser to find out if your home country has a limit on how much money you can remove.
 Find out more about bringing money with you to Canada and items you can import duty-free and tax-free on the Canada Border Services Agency website.

 Living in Canada toolLearn about what it's like to live in Canada and which resources are available to you to help you settle here